hamataku/AutoEZproxy/README.md

 You can also set up your own EZproxy server in the option page.

+## Privacy Policy

+This extension does not collect any personal information.
+Your settings are saved to your account and cannot be accessed by external parties.

 ## Disclaimer

 We take no responsibility for any damage caused by using this extension.
 Use it at your own risk.